seprest1/react-gallery/INSTRUCTIONS.md

   - Client side form (use absolute URL for images)
   - Server side route for posting an image
-- Ability to delete a gallery item
-- Add styling with Material-UI [https://material-ui.com/](https://material-ui.com/)
+- Ability to delete a gallery item x Add styling with Material-UI [https://material-ui.com/](https://material-ui.com/)
 - Use [multer](https://github.com/expressjs/multer) for image upload

 > NOTE: The above stretch goals are intended to be completed in order.